Multiform-Validator/docs/CONTRIBUTING.md

 # multiform-validator - Contribution Guide

-The multiform-validator is a powerful JavaScript library for validating form fields in multiple languages.
+The multiform-validator is a powerful Multilanguage library for validating form fields in multiple languages.
 This guide describes the guidelines for contributing to the project efficiently and effectively.

 ## How to Contribute